 Soft folds or pleats in the legs are a lovely detail, but watch out when they creep north to your waist.
 Too much detail or bulky material at the waist adds pounds, which is exactly what you don’t want if you are already battling a midlife middle.
 Heavily pleated culottes will make you look heavier than you are.
 These black culottes are very slimming because they have a flat front, no pleats or vertical zipper up the middle.

-Another trick to look taller and thinner in culottes?
+Another trick to looking taller and thinner in culottes?

 3. Pay attention to what Top you wear with Culottes